Paktosan/peering-manager/docs/templating/tutorial/as-template.md

 === "Cisco IOS"
     Cisco IOS uses prefix-lists, separate for IPv4 and IPv6, for prefix filtering.
 If the prefix list does not exist or no filtering is wanted, a prefix-list permitting all prefixes is generated.

+    We apply the prefix filter directly to the BGP sessins using the _prefix-list <name> in/out_ statement.

     ```no-highlight
     {%- for as in autonomous_systems %}
       {%- if as | has_tag("prefix-filter") and as.prefixes}